Curious facts you need to know before moving to Spain

 4. Deal with paperwork

 Our suggestion for this: Be aware of the necessary documents and bureaucratic processes you need to carry out.
 And try to start as early as possible to book an appointment once you have all the documents ready.
-One of the important documents needed for NIE, TIE application is medical insurance.
-We want to present you our expat insurance, the eligible insurance that fulfills all requirements for the visa and NIE/TIE application.
+One of the important documents needed for NIE, and TIE application is medical insurance.
+We want to offer our expat insurance, the eligible insurance that fulfills all requirements for the visa and NIE/TIE application.

 5. Siesta: yes or no?